Skip to content

 Bordeaux (10 minutes), Gironde

-Domaine de la Rose Blanche anchors this list, an authentic 18th-century vineyard estate near Bordeaux in Nouvelle-Aquitaine.
-Full sole-use privatisation covers the entire estate for up to 200 cocktail-style guests across the outdoor terraces and 90 seated for the formal dinner, with on-site sleeping for 38 across the restored buildings; the venue does not publish a separate bedroom count.
+Domaine de la Rose Blanche is an authentic 18th-century vineyard estate near Bordeaux in Nouvelle-Aquitaine.
+Full sole-use privatisation covers the entire estate for up to 200 cocktail-style guests across the outdoor terraces and 90 seated for the formal dinner, with on-site sleeping for 38 across the restored buildings; the estate does not publish a separate bedroom count.
 The all-inclusive package at €8,900 covers full estate privatisation, on-site accommodation, access to all facilities and spaces, and use of the reception hall, terrace, meadow, and park.

 Why We Love It